Personal Finance

 Those approaching retirement might ask: “What now?”
 For some, it might simply mean taking up golf.
 Others might question everything in life, including their marriage.

-News of famous senior couples separating – like Billy Ray Cyrus and Tish Cyrus, in 2022, after 28 years of marriage – also serves to normalize later-life divorce, making it more socially acceptable and emboldening people to take that leap toward a new life.
+News of famous older couples separating – like Hugh Jackman and Deborra-Lee Furness last year after nearly three decades of marriage – also serves to normalize later-life divorce, making it more socially acceptable and emboldening people to take that leap toward a new life.

 Financial pressure